Hayborough

 Hayborough is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hayborough's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro SA's composition of 88.5% houses and 11.5% other dwellings.
-Home ownership in Hayborough stood at 41.3%, aligning with Non-Metro SA's figure, while mortgaged dwellings accounted for 36.0% and rented dwellings made up 22.8%.
-The median monthly mortgage repayment in Hayborough was $1,300, higher than Non-Metro SA's average of $1,153.
-The median weekly rent figure in Hayborough was recorded at $285, compared to Non-Metro SA's $220.
-Nationally, Hayborough's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Hayborough's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional SA had 88.5% houses and 11.5% other dwellings.
+Home ownership in Hayborough was 41.3%, similar to Regional SA's level.
+Dwellings were either mortgaged (36.0%) or rented (22.8%).
+The median monthly mortgage repayment was $1,300, higher than Regional SA's average of $1,153.
+Median weekly rent in Hayborough was $285, compared to Regional SA's $220.
+Nationally, Hayborough's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing